hpe-container-platform-community/learn-kubedirector/docs/kd-img-dev/configpackage.md

 This script is executed by KubeDirector.
 It is executed for events in a KubeDirector virtual cluster lifecycle, e.g.

- - At launch time all pods get `startscript --configure` event.
+ - At launch time all pods get `startscript --configure` event
+ - During expansion:
- - During expansion existing pods get `startscript --addnodes` ... and new pods get `startscript --configure`.
+   - existing pods get `startscript --addnodes`
+   - new pods get `startscript --configure`
- - For shrinking all nodes get `startscript --delnodes`
+ - For shrinking, all nodes get `startscript --delnodes`

 ## Create a basic config package